 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were given antianxiety drugs.
-Antianxiety drugs are prescribed to patients suffering from depression and anxiety.
+This is the percentage of residents prescribed antianxiety medications.
+These drugs are commonly used to treat patients suffering from depression and anxiety.

 Managing Depression Among Residents